 DoublePulsar is the primary payload in SMB (Server Message Block) and RDP (Remote Desktop Protocol) exploits in the NSA’s FuzzBunch software, an exploitation framework similar to Metasploit, penetration tester zerosum0x0 explains.”

 – Security Week

-“A sophisticated Trojan malware operation is targeting financial organisations across the globe — but with a particular focus on the UK banking sector.
+“A sophisticated Trojan Malware: Software that is intended to damage or disable computers and computer systems. operation is targeting financial organisations across the globe — but with a particular focus on the UK banking sector.

 The credential-stealing TrickBot banking trojan has been plaguing the financial sector since last year, targeting private banks, private wealth management firms, investment banking, and even a retirement insurance firm.

 But that isn’t enough targets for the cybercriminal operation behind the scheme, as cybersecurity researchers at IBM X-Force say the hackers are targeting a growing list of business banks — including a UK-based one described as “among the oldest banks in the world”.”

 “Fast-casual restaurant chain Chipotle Mexican Grill, which has more than 2,000 locations in the United States and other countries, informed customers on Tuesday that its payment processing systems have been breached.

 Chipotle said it recently detected unauthorized activity on the network that supports payment processing for its restaurants.
 The company’s investigation into the incident is ongoing and only limited information has been made public for now.

 An initial investigation showed that attackers may have accessed data from cards used at restaurants between March 24 and April 18, 2017, but it’s unclear how many locations are affected.”